ludovico85/Home-range-analysis-through-Kernel-Density-Estimation-in-QGIS/README.md

 The model uses QGIS algorithms and works only for QGIS 3.16 (and later versions).

-In order to use the model, download the model "Home Range KDE.model3" first, then open QGIS, go to the Processing options, and select Open an existing model...
-Navigate to the folder containing the model and DONE!
+In order to use the model, download the model [Home Range MCP.model3](https://raw.githubusercontent.com/ludovico85/Home-range-analysis-through-Kernel-Density-Estimation-in-QGIS/master/Home%20Range%20KDE.model3) first, then open QGIS, go to the `Processing options`, and select `Open an existing model...` Navigate to the folder containing the model and DONE!

 ## References